dgraph-io/dgraph-docs/content/graphql/todo-app-tutorial/deploy.md

 }
 ```

 That's it!
-Just in two steps on Slash GraphQL (deployment & schema), we got a GraphQL API that we can now easily use in any application!
+Just in two steps on Dgraph Cloud (deployment & schema), we got a GraphQL API that we can now easily use in any application!